ministryofjustice/hmpps-arns-integrations-test-playwright-poc/performance/README.md

 3. Now run the api test, example for smoke scenario:
 `k6 run performance/tests/browserAndApi.js --env SCENARIO=smoke --env EXTRACTED_URL=$EXTRACTED_URL`

-current workaround: paste the extractedUrl value
+current workaround: paste the extractedUrl value within " "

 ## NOTE: CURRENTLY DOESN'T WORK.
 To use the run_test.sh file to run the api tests, navigate to the right path and run: